Zia people (New Mexico): Art

-Pottery

 Pottery is a widely recognized art form and an important part of daily life in Zia Pueblo.
 Due to the fine quality of the craftsmanship and the poor agricultural land where the pueblo is located, pottery has been historically important for trade.
 At the end of the 19th century, an estimated 25 or fewer women were making the entirety of the pottery for the village.

 Zia pottery is unique in that it is tempered with basalt, a hard volcanic rock.
 Pots are made by mixing clay and ground basalt with water and then coiling ropes of this mixture into specific shapes.
 Once they dry out, the pots are painted with nature and religious symbols.
 They then sit for about a week before they are fired in the kiln, in which cattle dung is usually used for fuel.
 Common motifs include geometric designs, plants, and animals, and are often on a white or red background.

 Most pottery is made by women.
 One of the most well-known Zia potters is Elizabeth Toya Medina (originally of Jemez).